writethedocs/www/docs/guide/tools/testing.rst

 Doing this gives your users a better experience, and reduces stress around common issues as a writer.

+This `article <https://opensource.com/business/15/7/continuous-integration-and-continuous-delivery-documentation>`_ by Anne Gentle is a good place to start to understand this concept.

 Continuous Integration
 ----------------------